dilbertron2/Cosmetic-Disabler/README.md

 **Q:** Where do I put the VPK after creation?

 **A:** Place the VPK file in your 'Team Fortress 2/tf/custom' folder.
+The outputted VPK is also compatible with [Cukei's Casual Preloader](https://github.com/cueki/casual-pre-loader), if Voodoo-Cursed Souls are disabled it is recommended to use the Casual Preloader to avoid errors/crashes.